savage13/botw_chart/README.md

 Breath of the Wild Speedrun Charts
 ----------------------------------

 Single page chart displaying the time progression of speedruns for the Legend of Zelda: Breath of the Wild.

-Data is obtained from speedrun.com/botw/ and the associated API.
+Data is obtained from [Speedrun BotW](https://speedrun.com/botw/) and the associated [API](https://github.com/speedruncomorg/api).

 Setup
 -----

     # Create the "site"
     npm install
     npm run build

     # Get the data
-   #   - curl needs to be installed and in the path
+    #   curl needs to be installed and in the path
     ./get_data.py -a -p -f all

 Categories
 ----------